Neural Minimum-Distance Estimation for Collision-Aware Operation of Multi-Arm Laparoscopy Surgical Robots Through Learning-from-Simulation: Materials and Methods

 The position of every point \({}^{1}\mathbf{p}_{i}\) is extracted from the first three elements of the last column of the resulting \(\mathbf{H}_{i}^0\):

 where:

 furthermore, for Robot~2, the base of the robot \({}^2\mathbf{p}_{b_2}\) is defined as the first three elements of the last column of \(\mathbf{H}_{b_2}^{b_1}\):

 this formulation ensures systematic computation of the positions of all points along the robots' links, based on their respective kinematic chains and the Denavit–Hartenberg (DH) convention.
 To detect possible collisions, the distance between the two robotic arms was computed by finding the minimum distance between the Bézier curves representing their respective links.
-Initially, all values for the possible differences between the link equations were determined as indicated in (\ref{eq:PR2}):
+Initially, the difference between the link equations was computed as:

 where \(\textbf{d}_{ij}\) represents the translation vector between an arbitrary point on \({}^1\mathbf{l}_{i}(\eta)\) and a point on \({}^2\mathbf{l}_{j}(\gamma)\).
 Thus, the size (norm) of \(\textbf{d}_{ij}\) estimates the Euclidean distance (length of the common normal) between the two links of the two robots for a given pair \((\eta,\gamma)\).
 To obtain the minimum distance between the two robot links, the squared distance function \(\psi\) was analytically derived, differentiated using the chain differentiation rule, and solved for its roots in terms of \((\eta,\gamma)\):